postullat/facebook-group-scrape-tool/README.md

 Java tool `(based on Selenide and Web Driver)` that  scrapes facebook group posts periodically and store them into database

+# Important news
+The tool has been developed to store data into Firebase.
+Currently, export data into `.xsl` file and `mysql` is under development

 #### Requirements:
 - java 8;